hphelion/documentation/community/community.3rd-party-licenses.old.md

 * MarkupSafe-0.19

-Copyright &copy; 2010 by Armin Ronacher and contributors.
+Copyright &#169; 2010 by Armin Ronacher and contributors.
 See AUTHORS for more details.

 Some rights reserved.